macstadium/orka-tekton/README.md

 # Run macOS builds with MacStadium Orka

+**Please Note: These Tasks are only compatible with Tekton Pipelines v0.16.0 or greater!**

 This set of `Tasks` can be used to utilize macOS build agents running on Tekton Pipelines with [Orka](https://www.macstadium.com/orka) by MacStadium.

 An Orka cloud is required in order to use these `Tasks`.